Kawashima Professor of Japanese Studies

 Advanced Reading in Japanese Studies

-Students read original materials in a variety of disciplines and develop skills to discuss them in Japanese on a near-native level.
-Advanced listening practice and literary translation are also emphasized.
-Students create an annotated research bibliography in preparation for the senior project or thesis.
+In this course students will read original materials in a variety of disciplines and develop skills to discuss them in Japanese on a near-native level.
+Advanced listening practice and literary translation will also be emphasized.
+Students will create an annotated research bibliography in preparation for the senior project or thesis.
 This course is required before taking JAPN 0700, but any student may enroll with approval of the instructor.
 (Approval only) 3 hrs. disc.